 The collection includes thousands of items, many of which are exhibited on all three floors of the Museum.

 The Mission of the Flagg Township Historical Society and Museum is to stimulate interest in Flagg Township history through education, research, collection and preservation of information for the benefit of the public of today and in the future.

-Flagg Township Museum partnered with the City of Rochelle when it acquired the building and continues to participate in many of the city sponsored events.
+The Flagg Township Museum partnered with the City of Rochelle when it acquired the building and continues to participate in many of the city sponsored events.

-The Rochelle Park District and the Museum became partners and work together on projects and programs to benefit residents of Rochelle and Flagg Township.
+The Rochelle Park District and the Museum work together on projects and programs to benefit residents of Rochelle and Flagg Township.